Finite Element Operator Network for Solving Elliptic-type parametric PDEs: Introduction

 \section{Introduction}

 Solving partial differential equations (PDEs) is vital as they serve as the foundation for understanding and predicting the behavior of a range of natural phenomena \cite{CH-book, bender2000introduction}.
 From fluid dynamics, heat transfer, to electromagnetic fields, PDEs provide a mathematical framework that allows us to comprehend and model these complex systems \cite{gershenfeld1999nature,lin1988mathematics}.
 Their significance extends beyond the realm of physics and finds applications in fields such as finance, economics, and computer graphics \cite{simon1994mathematics,mortenson1999mathematics}.
-In essence, PDEs play a crucial role in advancing our understanding of the world around us and have a wide-reaching impact in various industries and fields of study.
+In essence, PDEs are fundamental in advancing our understanding of the world around us and have a broad impact across various industries and fields of study.

+Numerical methods are essential for approximating solutions to PDEs when exact solutions are unattainable.
+This is especially significant for complex systems that defy solutions using traditional methods \cite{burden2015numerical, atkinson1991introduction}.
+Various techniques, such as finite difference, finite element, and finite volume methods, are utilized to develop these numerical methods \cite{larson2013finite, strikwerda2004finite, lev02}.
+In particular, the finite element method (FEM) is widely employed in engineering and physics, where the domain is divided into small elements and the solution within each element is approximated using polynomial functions.
+The mathematical analysis of the FEM has undergone significant development, resulting in a remarkable enhancement in the method's reliability.
+The FEM is particularly advantageous in handling irregular geometries and complex boundary conditions, making it a valuable tool for analyzing structures, heat transfer, fluid dynamics, and electromagnetic problems \cite{FEM1, FEM2}. {However, the implementation of numerical methods often comes with a significant computational cost.}